A 1710 know-how

 In their own way, our extra-aged rums sublimate the terroirs of Martinique and the West Indies by highlighting the diversity of flavours.

-The A1710 extra-aged rums are produced in the Habitation cellar using a blend of great agricultural rums, and also, depending on the vintages, some Grands Crus molasses which are added in subtle quantities.
+The very old A 1710 rums are produced in the Habitation A 1710 cellar from blends of great agricultural rums, and also, depending on the vintage, of certain molasses grands crus, added in small doses.
 These extra-aged rums matured between 8 and 17 years and originate from Martinique and Guadeloupe.

 Our cellar is located at the heart of the domain in an old timber and stone building.
 It benefits from a remarkable thermal amplitude given its location, between the sea and the mountains, which facilitates the work of our tun, once used by great Cognac houses.

 Next, we add other rums to the basic cut in the desired quantities, and leave this combination to rest for a further 8 weeks.
 Finally, all our rums are poured into ‘goutte’ (drop-shaped) decanters and numbered at the property.
-This expertise is unique and exclusive to A1710.
+This know-how is unique and specific to A 1710.